bwu62/stat240-revamp/docs/06-data-visualization.md

 <img src="06-data-visualization_files/figure-html/unnamed-chunk-28-1.svg" width="672" style="display: block; margin: auto;" />

-However, the chronological nature of this data means **each data point has a specific predecessor and successor**, i.e. for each point (except the end points) there is a specific single point that comes before and after it.
+However, the chronological nature of this data means **each data point has a specific predecessor and successor**, i.e. for each point (except the end points) there are specific points that comes before and after it in chronological order.
 Thus, it makes more sense to connect these points with a single continuous line for each sex.
 This can be done by using `geom_line()` instead.
 We can also drop the `shape` aesthetic since it doesn't apply to lines:

 ``` r